Heun equations coming from geometry: Belyi functions

 \section{Belyi functions}

-In this section we show that pullbacks of hypergeometric functions by rational Belyi functions with restricted ramification data give rise to second order differential equations without apparent singularities and in particular Heun equations.
+In order to derive further Heun-Picard-Fuchs equations which can be not necessarily obtained from Herfurtner's list we consider in this section pull-backs of hypergeometric functions by rational Belyi functions with restricted ramification data.
+These give rise to second order differential equations without apparent singularities and in particular Heun equations.